Could the law have been averted?

-A similar illustration is used by Christ when speaking with Nicodemus in John chapter three.
-The story is of the bronze serpent from Numbers twenty-one.
-The people had become impatient and began complaining against God and Moses and the Lord sent poisonous snakes among the people, many of them died as a result.
-When the people realized their rebellious hearts the Lord instructed Moses to make a serpent replica and lift it up on a pole allowing all who look to this replica to be healed and live.
+A similar illustration is used by Christ when speaking with Nicodemus in John Chapter 3.
+The story is of the bronze serpent from Numbers 21.
+The people had become impatient and began complaining against God and Moses, and the Lord sent poisonous snakes among the people; many of them died as a result.
+When the people realized that their hearts were rebellious, the Lord instructed Moses to make a serpent replica and lift it up on a pole, allowing all who look to this replica to be healed and live.

-We note in this story that Moses (the law giver) lifted up the serpent (a type of Christ as our sin offering).
-When the people obeyed and looked up at the serpent (sin offering) they were restored to life.
+We note in this story that Moses, the law giver, lifted up the serpent which was a type of Christ as our sin offering.
+When the people obeyed and looked up at the serpent (sin offering), they were restored to life.
 This is what the law does as our schoolmaster – it lifts up God’s precious Messiah so we can look to him and live.
-So hopefully, we see a two-fold purpose to the law- it convicts us as guilty and points us to the cross of Christ.
+So, hopefully, we see a two-fold purpose to the law- it convicts us as guilty and points us to the cross of Christ.
 Notice how Jesus refers back to this story in describing his own life purpose: